JAEHO-S/isrl_mobile_ros/README.md

 `port: ttyUSB0` or `port: ttyUSB1`

-NOW using `ttyLiDAR`, but might be different another pc on robot.
+NOW using `ttyIMU`, but might be different another pc on robot.